Young people not in education, employment or training (NEET), UK: May 2026

 Statistics in this bulletin are used to help monitor progress towards the Sustainable Development Goals (SDGs).
 Explore the UK data on our SDGs reporting platform.

-Our NEET methodological article providing background information explains how missing information for identifying someone as NEET is appropriated based on individual characteristics.
+Background information that explains how missing information for identifying someone as NEET is appropriated based on individual characteristics can be found in our Young people not in education, employment or training (NEET), UK: May 2022 methodology.

 Official statistics in development

-The Office for National Statistics (ONS) is responsible for NEET statistics for the UK, published within this release.
-Estimates of the number of young people who are NEET within the countries of the UK and for subnational areas are the responsibility of the Department for Education for England, and the devolved administrations for each of the other countries.
-There is further information on the availability of subnational estimates of young people who are NEET in Section 6: Related links.
+The Office for National Statistics (ONS) is responsible for NEET statistics for the UK, published in this release.
+Estimates of the number of young people who are NEET within the countries of the UK and for subnational areas are the responsibility of the Department for Education for England, and the devolved governments for each of the other countries.
+There is further information on the availability of subnational estimates of young people who are NEET in Section 7: Related links.

-View a comparison of our labour market data sources and the main differences.
+For a comparison of our labour market data sources and the main differences, read our Comparison of our labour market data sources methodology.

 Relationship to other labour market statistics for young people